LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 DefaultBufferUnit
 	The buffer unit that should be shown by default in the 'Buffer Unit' drop-down list.
 This attribute is the index number of the unit in the drop-down list, with 1 being the first option.

+KeepBufferArea
+	A Yes/No attribute that defines whether a GIS file of the buffer area should be kept.

 BufferLayerName
 	The name of the layer file (kept in the `LayerFolder`_) which will be used to symbolise the buffer layer.
 Must include the ``.lyr`` extension.